shathasultan/holbertonschool-shell/init_files_variables_and_expansions/README.md

+# Init Files, Variables and Expansions

-This project is about init files, variables and expansions
+This directory contains scripts for initialization files, shell variables, and expansions.